 Stilnox can also cause a hangover effect after taking it the previous night.
 These signs of an overdose on Stilnox primarily include impaired cognitive function and motor control, in addition to drowsiness.
 These symptoms can increase the risk of injury due to vehicle collisions and falls, especially among elderly users.
 By calling our helpline today, you can learn proper Stilnox detox and withdrawal treatment and get rid of the harmful effects of addiction or overdose.

-Developing a Dependence
+Developing a Dependence to Stilnox

 “The tolerance-producing effect of Stilnox is generally similar to that of benzodiazepines.”
 The therapeutic use of Stilnox is typically limited to five 10-mg tablets per week for no more than 12 weeks.
 The 15-mg tablets generally do not provide any therapeutic advantage over the 10-mg tablets.
 Insomnia that lasts longer than 12 weeks should typically be treated with behavioral therapy rather than drugs.